isomerpages/nlb-biblioasia/_oct-2021/the-role-of-foraging-in-malay-cuisine.md

 ![Alt text for image on Isomer site]()
 <div style="background-color: white;"><i>Janur</i> (tender young coconut fronds), destined for transformation into <i>ketupat</i> casing. <i>Photograph by Law Soo Phye, courtesy of Khir Johari.</i></div>

 For instance, it was never in the long-term interest of a kampong community to harvest all the fish in a water body at once, even if one had the means.
-Some foraging practices could even help in the propagation of certain plants, such as turi (Sesbania grandiflora) and ubi kayu (cassava; Manihot esculenta), where a broken-off stem regenerates into two or more new ones.
+Some foraging practices could even help in the propagation of certain plants, such as <i>turi</i> (<i>Sesbania grandiflora</i>) and <i>ubi kayu</i> (cassava; <i>Manihot esculenta</i>), where a broken-off stem regenerates into two or more new ones.
 Even when flowers were picked, it was important not to strip the entire plant bare, but to leave some flowers behind to ensure that there was no decline in the fruit crop.

 If an entire tree had to be killed, no part went to waste.
-This was the case when the umbut – the prized heart of a palm – was acquired.
-Once the umbut was removed, the palm ceased to live.
-For coconut palms, the leaves were gathered for weaving into ketupat (rice cakes) cases or for wrapping otak-otak (fish mousse mixed with spices, wrapped in banana or coconut leaves and then grilled).
-The spines of the fronds, lidi, had multiple uses too: they were mainly used as skewers for sate (satay), and could also be bundled together to form an egg-beater or even a broom if longer fronds were used.
+This was the case when the <i>umbut</i> – the prized heart of a palm – was acquired.
+Once the <i>umbut</i> was removed, the palm ceased to live.
+For coconut palms, the leaves were gathered for weaving into <i>ketupat</i> (rice cakes) cases or for wrapping <i>otak-otak</i> (fish mousse mixed with spices, wrapped in banana or coconut leaves and then grilled).
+The spines of the fronds, <i>lidi</i>, had multiple uses too: they were mainly used as skewers for <i>sate</i> (<i>satay</i>), and could also be bundled together to form an egg-beater or even a broom if longer fronds were used.
 The trunk was often used as a beam in construction, while dried coconut husks were used as cooking fuel.

 Modern-day exploitation of natural resources and industrial capitalism, however, challenged the viability of foraging as a way of life.
 Just as the last of the Malay villages in Singapore were being torn down in the 1970s and 80s, growing awareness was afoot in the West about this fast-disappearing mode of consumption.

 In 1971, Alice Waters, one of the key pioneers of the organic food movement in the United States, opened her restaurant Chez Panisse (which is still in operation today) in Berkeley, California.
 The restaurant emphasises using only locally grown ingredients from sustainable sources, and the menu changes according to the seasons, serving only what is available at that time of the year.

 This sensitivity to seasonal constraints was also a crucial characteristic of foraging by the Malays.
-They only plucked the leaves of the puchok pakis (fiddlehead fern; Diplazium esculentum) while these were tightly furled.
-While binjai (Mangifera caesia) can be consumed even before it ripens, as some find it appealing in its sour stages, one rarely plucked the tree bare before the fruits reached their prime.
-As for the keranji (Dialium indum), the fruits emerge only once every five years, making it a waste to chop the tree down in its “unproductive” years in between.
+They only plucked the leaves of the <i>puchok pakis</i> (fiddlehead fern; <i>Diplazium esculentum</i>) while these were tightly furled.
+While <i>binjai</i> (<i>Mangifera caesia</i>) can be consumed even before it ripens, as some find it appealing in its sour stages, one rarely plucked the tree bare before the fruits reached their prime.
+As for the <i>keranji</i> (<i>Dialium indum</i>), the fruits emerge only once every five years, making it a waste to chop the tree down in its “unproductive” years in between.

 Industrialised food production has overcome constraints like these.
 One can now enjoy durian at any time of the year, despite it being a seasonal fruit.
 This has allowed the human consumer to transcend their position within the food chain, no longer subject to its natural processes or the constraints of seasonality.
 There is a danger, perhaps, in this growing distance between us and the natural processes that give rise to our food.
 The more removed we are from the natural domains where our ingredients were once traditionally harnessed, the less control and discernment we have in determining what food we should be consuming.